itsproutorgua/olx-killer-monorepo/backend/apps/README.md

 ## Error Handling
 - If the chat room is not found, the connection is closed.
 - If the user is not part of the chat room, the connection is closed.
-- If a database field error occurs while loading messages, an empty message list is returned
+- If a database field error occurs while loading messages, an empty message list is returned.

 ---